-The Annapurna Circuit is one of the most legendary trekking routes in the world and although some of the route is tarred these days, it still attracts thousands of trekking enthusiasts every year.
+The Annapurna Circuit Trek is one of the most legendary trekking routes in the world and although some of the route is tarred these days, it still attracts thousands of trekking enthusiasts every year.
 In terms of numbers, it is the third most popular trek in Nepal.
+You can find in this blog post everything you need to know about trekking the Annapurna Circuit Trail: itinerary and altitude per day, cost, map, best season and much more.

 Where Is The Annapurna Circuit Trek?

 The Annapurna Circuit Trek is a trek on the Annapurna Circuit.
 Simple as that.
 But where do you find the Annapurna Circuit?
-When you think Nepal and the Himalaya, your first thought is probably Mount Everest.
+When you think Nepal and the Himalaya, your first thought is probably the Everest Base Camp trek.
 The Himalaya are of course massive and on the other side of Nepal, you can find mountains that are almost just as high as you would find in the Everest Region, the Khumbu region.
 You can find the Annapurnas close to Pokhara, about 6 hours northwest of Kathmandu.
 The small city, known as the City of Lakes, is the gateway to the Annapurna Massif.

 This mountain is named after Annapurna, the Hindu goddess of food and nourishment, who, is said to have her home in the Annapurnas.
 The name Annapurna is derived from the Sanskrit.
 It is a combination of the words purna ("filled") and anna ("food"), and can be translated as "everlasting food".
 Many streams descending from the slopes of the Annapurna Massif provide water for the agricultural sector located at a lower altitude.